ChanHoCho93/coursera---How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

 #### Dataset cleaning

 * Constant features

 * Duplicated features

 * Duplicated rows

 * Check if dataset is shuffled (for meaning)

+#### Vaildation and overfitting

+* Vaildation helps us evaluate a qualit of th model
+* Vaildation helps us select the model which will perform best on the unseen data
+* Underfitting refers to not capturing enough patterns in the data
+* Generally, overfitting refers to
+  * capturing noize
+  * capturing patterns which do not generalize to test data

+* In competitions, overfitting refers to

+  * low model's quality on test data, which was unexpected due to validation scores

+#### Vaildation strategies

+* There are three main vaildation strategies:
+  * Holdout
+    * Split train data into two parts: partA and partB
+    * Fit the model on partA, predict for partB.
+    * Use predictions for partB for etimation model quality.
+Find such hyper-parameters, that quality on partB is maximized.
+  * KFold
+    * Split train data into K folds
+    * Iterate though each fold: retrain the model on all folds except current fold, predict for the current fold.
+    * Use the predictons to calculate quality on each fold.
+Find such hyper-parameters, that quality on each fold is maximized.
+You can also estimate mean and variance of the loss.
+This is very helpful in ordet to understand significance of improvement.
+  * LOO
+    * Iterate over samples: retrain the model on all samples except current sample, predict for the current sample.
+You will need to retrain the model N times (if N is the number of samples in the dataset).
+    * In the end you will get LOO predictions for every sample in the trainset and can calculate loss.

+#### Data splitting strategies

+* In most cases data is split by
+  * Row number
+  * Time
+  * Id

+* Logic of featre generation depends on the data splitting strategy
+* Set up your validation to mimic the train/test split of the competition

+#### Problems occurring during validation

+##### Vaildation stage

+* Causes of different scores and optimal parameters
+  * Too little data
+  * Too diverse anad inconsitent data

+* We should do extensive validation
+  * Average scores from different KFold splits
+  * True model on one slpit, evaluate scroe on the other

+##### Submission stage

+* We can observe that:
+  * LB score is consistently higher/lower that vaildation score
+  * LB score is not correlated with valition score at all

+* Causes of validation probelms:
+  * too little data in public leaderboard
+  * incorrect train/test split
+  * different distributions in train and test

+##### Conclusion

+* If we have big dispersion of scores on validation stage, we should do extensive validation
+  * Averge scores from different KFold splits
+  * Tune model on one slpit, evaluate score on the other

+* If submission's score do not match local validation score,
+  * we should
+    * Check if we ave too little data in public LB
+    * Check if we overfitted
+    * Check if we clhose correct slpittiong strategy
+    * Check if train/test have different distibutions

+* Expect LB shuffle because of
+  * Randomness
+  * Little amount of data
+  * Different public/private distributions

+* Summary of Validation topic
+  * Defined validation and its connection to overfitting
+  * Described common validation strategies
+  * Demonstrated major data splitting strategies
+  * Analysed and learn how to tackle main validation problems